lamminhthien/clean-macos-cache-script/instruction.md

+### Can use NodeJS for create good terminal tool

 ### This is a raw note for research command, tool will be create as terminal interactive tool.
 ## You can decorate tool with color full, many icon, loading progress or logo colorful
+## If clean cache some folder need sudo permission, please require root permission

 ## For create tool, we can show up folder size of each section, and list down as check box for user can select all, or select specifc to excute clean up